-Samson’s newest entry is the highly anticipated Q9U (coming Summer 2020).
+Samson’s newest entry is the highly anticipated Q9U (coming Fall 2020).
 Designed specifically for podcasters, broadcasters and streamers it’s a dynamic microphone and uses a cardioid polar pattern.
 Why that’s important is because it offers excellent off-axis rejection and helps minimize ambient noise pickup.
 With both XLR and USB connections it’s the perfect microphone for in-home as well as broadcast studios.

 What really has me excited about the Q9U is that it does not require any external sound card.
 In addition, the built-in pneumatic shockmount helps isolate the capsule from mechanical noises, which is going to greatly improve the quality of the sound.

 If you’re on the go, and need to quickly record intros and outros, or your podcast lends itself to remote interviews or person-on-the-street reporting, I recommend looking into the Samson Go Mic Mobile wireless system, the quality is top-notch and it’s easy to use.
 Both the handheld and lavalier mic configurations allow you to move around freely and the receiver easily connects to your smartphone (you can even use two mics at once).
 If you are at a fixed location, then something like the Samson Satellite works extremely well, as it simply connects via USB to your laptop.